Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 Firstly, the column names might be a problem due to the spaces present.
 Errors might occur if hidden spaces such as "Quantity " exist.
-Also, when creating queries, always typing "Quantity " during a code will be tedious.
 We can change the names by committing the query below:

 [In]